wingkwong/leetcode-the-hard-way/solutions/1900-1999/1996-the-number-of-weak-characters-in-the-game-medium.md

 class Solution {
 public:
     // the idea is to
-    // 1. rearrange the order of attack in ascending order and  that of defense in descending order
+    // 1. rearrange the order of attack and defense
     // 2. count weak characters (those defenses less than the current maximum defense)
     // 3. update the maximum defense
     int numberOfWeakCharacters(vector<vector<int>>& p) {